 Notice how the world’s definition is based on how they feel about someone.
 This has nothing to do with love at all.
 Biblical love is moral character: how we act and treat other beings.
 And we as children of God know that this moral character comes from Jesus Christ (1 John 4:7).

-This means that times will come when we don’t feel like showing respect, patience, trust and honesty; but we must push pass those feelings and show it anyway.
+This means that times will come when we don’t feel like showing respect, patience, trust, and honesty; but we must push past those feelings and show it anyway.
 Love is what we do according to the standard of God, not what we feel.

 The 5 Love Languages is not love.

 Gary Chapman wrote a popular and excellent book called The 5 Love Languages.
 In it he describes the five different things people in relationships can do to make the other feel loved.
 The book helps you learn your mate’s love language so you can speak it and have a successful marriage.
 The languages are:

 First of all, I read this book and I really like it.
 As a psychologist, Chapman discovered 5 different actions humans receive that make them feel good.
 I said “feel good”, because that’s all it is; this is not love.
 These are good things to express to people but not without the foundation of God’s love.

 Many women actually believe that the lust of a man is love: his constant stares, his compliments, and his desire to have sex with her.
 This is not love.
 It’s simply attraction, and in most cases, lust.